GoogleCloudPlatform/app-gradle-plugin/USER_GUIDE.md

 ```

 You can also use the `com.google.cloud.tools.appengine` plugin that will automatically determine
-your environment (standard or flexible) based on the presence of an `appengine-web.xml`
+your environment based on the presence of an `appengine-web.xml`
-in `src/main/webapp/WEB-INF/`
+in `src/main/webapp/WEB-INF/`, _Standard_ if present, _Flexible_ otherwise.

 The [Cloud SDK](https://cloud.google.com/sdk) is required for this plugin to
 function.
 Download and install it before running any tasks.